iPatulea/listing_api/README.md

 date=2020-01-02, price=450
 ```

-Additionally, in Beyond Pricing, we have the concept of a "Base Price".
+Additionally, in a Listing Website, we have the concept of a "Base Price".
 When we predict a price for a day, we think of it as a multiple of the base price.
 E.g. a price of $150 for a specific day is a 1.5x multiple on the base price of $100.

 The challenge will work with a simplified version of the listing and the calendar.